 You only need the tea tree/melaleuca essential oil for the soap scum remover and not the degreaser.
 Tea tree/melaleuca essential oil is excellent for killing and preventing mold and mildew growth.

-If you don’t have the best spray bottle to handle this thick solution (my favorite spray bottle is noted in the following section), you can re-purpose a body wash or shampoo bottle to squeeze the solution over your shower and tub.
+If you don’t have the best spray bottle to handle this thick solution, you can re-purpose a body wash or shampoo bottle to squeeze the solution over your shower and tub.

 To degrease my kitchen, I typically just spray my stove, rangehood, and backsplash after cooking a splatter-ful meal and before washing the dishes.
 Because I clean these surfaces often, the degreasing solution doesn’t have to sit for very long.